jlaurellax/data_science_portfolio.github.io/_posts/2022-01-22-association-rule-learning.md

 ```
 <br>

-A sample of this data (the first 10 transactions) can be seen below:
+A sample of this data (the first 10 transactions) is below:
 <br>
 <br>